Martinsbl/clion-blinky/readme.md

 PS:
 If you are unlucky like me you will stumble into a bug in CLion.
 The bug makes it so that the #include files are not recognized in CLion unless you inlcude a complete relative path to the header file.
 The project will compile even though you don't, but CLion will not index your project correctly and display helpful auto-complete features.
 ![Bug](/images/Bug.png?raw=true "Bug")

-This bug is reported to JetBrains and discussed [here](https://youtrack.jetbrains.com/issue/CPP-3962)
+The bug is reported to JetBrains and discussed [here](https://youtrack.jetbrains.com/issue/CPP-3962).